gchq/gaffer-doc/docs/getting-started/example-deployment/project-setup.md

 the graph in [Neo4j syntax](https://neo4j.com/labs/apoc/4.4/export/csv/#export-database-csv).

 !!! note ""
-    Please note that Gaffer often requires additional information about the data, such as `:String` on the column headers, to help with typing of the values.
+    Please note that Gaffer often requires additional information about the data such as, `:String` on the column headers to help with typing of the values.
 This is demonstrated below in the raw file.
+There's more detail on this in the [OpenCypher documentation](../advanced-guide/import-export/csv.md#opencypher-formats).

 === "Table"
     | _id | name  | age | lang | _labels  | _start | _end | _type   | weight |